-It could not get easier than with this homemade bbq sauce made with only four ingredients.
+It is made easy with homemade BBQ sauce using only four ingredients.

-Sometime later, I added vinegar and chopped onions for additional taste.
+I added vinegar and chopped onions for an enhanced taste.

-A few years ago I changed the recipe a little more by deleting the onions from the sauce and adding the liquid
+few years ago I deleted the onions from the sauce and added the Liquid

 Mix together all ingredients in a mixing bowl, except chicken, and set aside.